dmierkin-vrinco/pdfqanda/README.md

 ## Highlights

-- **Canonical schema** — `db/schema.sql` provisions `kb.*` tables with
+- **Canonical schema** — `schema.sql` provisions `kb.*` tables with
   pgvector-compatible embedding columns, HNSW indexes, and `tsvector` full-text search triggers.
-- **Deterministic ingestion** — PyMuPDF-powered extraction produces paragraph chunks (~1k token windows with ~12 % overlap), stores them in Postgres (or a SQLite fallback), and populates embeddings via the deterministic stand-in in `embedding.py`.
+- **Deterministic ingestion** — PyMuPDF-powered extraction (with a lightweight pure-Python fallback) produces paragraph chunks (~1k token windows with ~12 % overlap), stores them in Postgres (or a SQLite fallback), and populates embeddings via the deterministic stand-in in `embedding.py`.
 - **Vector + lexical retrieval** — `Retriever.search` runs cosine similarity via
-  pgvector and applies keyword bonuses using full-text search.
+  pgvector (or a cosine implementation on SQLite) and can optionally filter on keyword matches using the stored `tsv` payloads.
 - **CLI** — `pdfqanda db init` creates schemas, `pdfqanda ingest` pushes a PDF into the knowledge base, and `pdfqanda ask` prints the top cited snippets.